canonical/snapcraft/docs/reference/anatomy-of-a-recipe.rst

 Architectures
 ~~~~~~~~~~~~~

-The ``architectures`` key defines the target platforms for which the snap
+The ``architectures`` key defines the target :doc:`platforms
-should be built on and built for.
-It requires the build system that is running
+</reference/architectures>` for which the snap should be built on and built
-the Snapcraft tool to be able to compile and build the snap for the listed
+for.
+It requires the build system that is running the Snapcraft tool to be able
-platforms.
+to compile and build the snap for the listed platforms.

 Parts